• ECTS

 • Main functions of organic chemistry

-For students who did not acquire these notions in high school, course documents will be provided, along with videos and application exercises.
-All these notions will be assumed to have been acquired and will be assessed.
+For students who have not acquired these concepts in high school, course materials, accompanied by videos and practical exercises, will be provided.
+All these concepts will be assumed to have been acquired and will be assessed.

 Read more